FlytoTheSpace/everythingatonce/markdown/computerscience/c.md

 ---

-The Pointer is a `32bit` or `64bit` unsigned integer, meaning it can be Added/Subtracted to found Adjacent Elements.
+The Pointer is a `32bit` or `64bit` unsigned integer, meaning it can be Added/Subtracted to find Adjacent Elements.

 Depending size of the type of pointer, the added/subtracted number will be multiplied by that number, skipping all the memory blocks that are used by that variable